ai4er-cdt/OTP/DOCUMENTATION.md

 # Repository Documentation

 This file contains a high-level overview of the repository structure and the role of each file within.
+For more details about any individual file or function, please consult the file directly--they are all relatively well commented.
+Notebooks include additional explanation as well.

+_If you find any bugs in the code or have trouble setting up your environment, please open an issue or contact us directly!
+Our emails are linked in the README and we'd be happy to help._

 ## Environment Setup

-**TODO: clean this section up and make sure instructions work from scratch!**
+To run the project locally, we recommend you set up your environment using [`conda`](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html).

 1. Clone this repository using `git clone --recursive <HTTPS or SSH>` to ensure the ECCO submodule is loaded as well.
+2. Navigate to the newly created repository directory (i.e., use `cd OTP`).
-2. Edit the `environment.yml` file to include your own local filepath for your conda environments.
-See comment in file for further instructions.
+3. Edit the `environment.yml` file to include your own local filepath for your `conda` environments.
+   - If you're not sure what this filepath is, you can check using `conda info --envs`.
+The filepath should be `[FILEPATH FOR BASE ENVIRONMENT]/envs/gtc`.
+Notice that this ends in `gtc`--this will be the name of the created `conda` environment.
-3. Create your conda python environment using `conda env create -f environment.yml` and activate the environment with `conda activate gtc`.
+4. Create your `conda` Python environment using `conda env create -f environment.yml`.
+5. Activate the environment with `conda activate gtc`.
-4. Make sure you can run the first cell of `sandbox.ipynb`--this ensures that the ECCO package is loaded correctly and all dependencies have been installed to your python environment.
-If using VSCode, be sure to set your kernel to the `gtc` conda environment.
+6. Make sure you can run the first cell of `setup_verification.ipynb`--this ensures that the ECCO package is loaded correctly and all dependencies have been installed to your python environment.
+   - `jupyter-lab` will be installed in the created `conda` environment, so you can run this notebook by spinning up Jupyter Lab (input the `jupyter-lab` command on the command line while in the project directory) and opening the notebook.
+Be sure you activate the `gtc` environment before opening Jupyter Lab.
+   - If using VSCode to run this notebook, be sure to set your kernel to the `gtc` conda environment.

 ## Repository Overview